Dataprofessional2/Adv_Project/README.md

 # AirBnb Price Optimization
 This repository contains projects and case studies related to the Google Data Analytics Certification.
-It includes data cleaning, analysis, visualization, and insights using tools like SQL, R, and Tableau.
+It includes data cleaning, analysis, visualization, and insights using different tools.
 The goal is to apply real-world data analytics techniques to solve business problems and derive actionable insights.